Seeing Venus with a telescope is not at all tricky.

 When Is Venus Visible?

 Venus is almost exclusively seen as either a morning or evening ‘star’.
-It is closer to the sun than we are and so, on its journey around our star, we can only see it when it is off to side of the sun from our perspective.
+It is closer to the sun than we are and so, on its journey around our star, we can only see it when it is off to the side of the Sun from our perspective.

-The effect of that is to place Venus always quite close to the sun – but not as markedly as little Mercury.
-Venus is either seen low over the horizon towards the east before sunrise, or towards the west after sunset.
+The effect of that is to place Venus always quite close to the Sun – but not as markedly as little Mercury – so we either see it low over the horizon towards the east before sunrise or towards the west after sunset.